la-serene/English-German-Translation-System/README.md

 | This is the first translation.         | Danke bitte wahrend das sonst fischen.           |
 | I didn't go to his birthday yesterday. | Er arzt gleich den originals uber in den weisen. |
 | He tries to read a book every week.    | Er schwierig eine, banane wir gestern zu einem.  |

+# Deployment
+A workshop on how to deploy this model can be found in the [deploy-tf-model-on-aws](https://github.com/la-serene/deploy-tf-model-on-aws.git) repo.

 # References
 <a id="1" href="https://arxiv.org/abs/1409.0473">[1]</a>